dbaldwin/tello-adv-setup/Readme.md

 Open the script `tello_camera_no_fly.py`

-Lets look at the contents of this script.
+Let's look at the contents of this script.

 ```python
 from djitellopy import Tello
 import cv2
 ```

 We are importing our Tello package and the CV2 library

 ```python
 # Create Tello Object
 tello = Tello()